imartingraham/needle-csv-conversion/README.md

 1. Put the files that need to be converted into the folder called `unconverted`
 2. Open up your command line program (Terminal on mac)
-3. cd into the `needle-data-conversion` directory
+3. cd into the `needle-csv-conversion` directory
 4. Run this command `node script`
 5. When the script has finished converting a file the command line will output  "{fileName} has been converted"
 6. Check the `converted` directory for your converted files